Hunting Purple Unicorns With HR Benchmark Assessments

 3. Intangible qualities needed to succeed

 Add them all up and they equal the standard or benchmark someone needs to get close to GOAT potential.
-But how do you know you’ve got a solid benchmark for this success?
+But how do you know you’ve got a solid benchmarked assessment for this success?
 Seems easy enough to create your own benchmark.
 The job description has all three of these elements and you can confirm with the role’s manager that’s all they need.
 Done and done (she says while dry-washing her hands).

 Hate to say it but creating a benchmark is not that simple.
 2 things to think about: